Simply making evidence simple

 - We are all dead at the end.

-- Tools for Practice: A biweekly, purposely brief (300 words), free article summarizing medical evidence focusing on topical issues and practice modifying information – >130 articles to date.
+- Tools for Practice: A bi-weekly, purposely brief (300 words), free article summarising medical evidence, focusing on topical issues and practice-modifying information – more than 130 articles to date

-- Best Science (BS) Medicine Podcast: A series of 30 minute podcasts featuring a discussion between a family physician and a clinical pharmacist about the best available evidence around numerous general practice topics (e.g. diabetes, pneumonia, depression), a number of series on topics like polypharmacy, nutrition, plus a monthly look at new studies.
+- Best Science (BS) Medicine Podcast: A series of 30-minute podcasts featuring a discussion between a family physician and a clinical pharmacist about the best available evidence around numerous general practice topics (e.g., diabetes, pneumonia, depression), a number of series on topics like polypharmacy and nutrition, plus a monthly look at new studies.
 All of these topics are discussed with healthy scepticism and odd humour undertones.
-The BS medicine podcast, according to iTunes is in the top 10-20 medical podcasts in most countries and is one of, if not, the top general practice podcast worldwide – >260 podcasts to date.
+The BS medicine podcast, according to iTunes, is in the top 10-20 medical podcasts in most countries and is one of, if not the top, general-practice podcast worldwide – more than 260 podcasts to date

-- Absolute CVD Risk/Benefit Calculator: An interactive and individualized cardiovascular risk calculator which provides an absolute estimate (%) of a person’s chance of having a cardiovascular event over a specific period of time and an idea of the potential benefit and harms of treatment.
-The top 3 risk calculators are presented – Framingham, QRISK2 and ASCVD.
+- Absolute CVD Risk/Benefit Calculator: An interactive and individualised cardiovascular risk calculator which provides an absolute estimate (%) of a person’s chance of having a cardiovascular event over a specific period of time and an idea of the potential benefit and harms of treatment.
+The top three risk calculators are presented: Framingham, QRISK2, and ASCVD

-- Educational Music Videos: One of us (someone with obviously too much time on their hands) uses popular music to get across the concepts of shared decision making, critical appraisal, CVD risk numbers, polypharmacy, nutrition, choosing wisely, overdiagnosis – 9 videos in total.
+- Educational Music Videos: One of us (someone with obviously too much time on their hands) uses popular music to get across the concepts of shared decision making, critical appraisal, CVD risk numbers, polypharmacy, nutrition, choosing wisely, and overdiagnosis – nine videos in total.

 - How To Critically Appraise an RCT in 10 minutes: A free interactive iBook that describes the steps involved in doing a quick but fairly thorough critical appraisal of an RCT.